SNair-23/photo-aid/README.md

 - Function: run_all_fwd_rev(csv_data, epoch) --- Ensures that order of attributes listed does not effect rate of loss

 # Model Testing
+*Create a copy of https://colab.research.google.com/drive/1ErgGkizOYxa2sGaNvckm0tb2Bksu7fZm?usp=sharing to manipulate and run the testing code
+*CONSTANTS: tar_path, extract_path, image_dir, model_path, illumination_csv_data, and image_dir2 are constants in the main() function of the NeuralNet_Tester_Colab.py program.
+Please ensure to manipulate them according to your file locations in drive.

+  illumination_csv_data = pd.read_csv("/content/drive/MyDrive/image-lightings.csv")
+  image_dir2 = '/content/drive/MyDrive/all-images'

 1. Model Can be tested on WFLW Testing data.
 Again run:
    ~~~
    python3 ~./Downloads/annotations_parser.py
    ~~~
    (Type "E" to load testing annotations)
    - Upload the csv derived from annotations_parser.py as the input csv file to evaluate the model of each attribute.
-   - Ensure that the desired .keras models are uploaded to Google Drive, altering the filepath as needed.
+   - Ensure that the desired .keras models for all attributes are uploaded to Google Drive, altering the filepath as needed.
-   -
+   - The main() function will run and evaluate all the models on the WFLW testing data when run

 2. You can also test the accuracy of the model for illumination using your own image files.
    - Download the "image_lighting_calc.py" file and assign the absolute path to your Google Drive folder of images to "image_folder".
-   - Download the csv created from the impage-lighting-calc.py script and pass it into the WFLW_NN_Tester_colab.py file
+   - Upload the csv created from the image-lighting-calc.py script to Google Drive

-# Additional Files:
-> image_lighting_calc.py --- Script to find lighting values of input images and store them in a csv file
-> Lighting-Trainer.ipynb --- Uses csv file of lightings developed from previous file to train a model to recognize new images' lighting values on a scale from 0-2
+   - In function main() of the tester code, change the illumination_csv_data constant to the absolute path of your csv
+   - my_imgs_tester() should now evaluate the model's performance on your annotated images when run